You are here

 Local Access Manager (LAM) Resources

 CDE requires that each district designate a specific Colorado State Model Performance Management System Local Access Manager (LAM) to assign user roles for the system.
 Assigning user roles is important as each role is assigned varying levels of permissions for the system.
-For those unfamiliar with the LAM role and responsibilities, please reference the Identity Management User Guide.
+For those unfamiliar with the LAM role and responsibilities, please send an email to email@example.com for additional information.
 A LAM can maintain one individual data system that they have specific knowledge of, or a LAM can maintain access for numerous data systems (CEDAR, CAESAR, etc.).
 How you design your LAM group is dependent upon the resources and structure within your organization.
 For more information on the identity management process, please visit the IMS website.

 Resources for setting up user accounts for the Colorado State Model Performance Management System.